 Aureus University School of Medicine is chartered and recognized by the government of Aruba and is a fully accredited Caribbean Medical School.
 The university is authorized to confer the M.D.
 (Doctor of Medicine) degree upon its successful graduates.

-Aureus University School of Medicine is recognized and approved by University of Copenhagen’s Avicenna Directories to be enlisted in the World Health Organization’s (WHO) database of medical schools.
-To search Aureus University – Please click non-UN member states on both Aveicenna or WHO directory.
+Aureus University School of Medicine is recognized and approved by the University of Copenhagen’s Avicenna Directories to be enlisted in the World Health Organization’s (WHO) database of medical schools.
+Click here for the official listings.

 International Medical Education Directory (IMED)